Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 >[!Note]
 > This example shows how `#file` is used in a way how a human might approach a problem.
 You can include context at any time to help Copilot understand the problem or solution better.

-- Open Copilot Chat and Copy/Paste the prompt.

 - Submit the prompt by pressing Enter.